-Some admitted that they’re on the apps for then attention and validation, while others are looking for sexy chats, exchanging nudes, and jerking off for each other on Skype, Zoom, and FaceTime.
+Some admitted that they’re on the apps for then attention and validation.
+Others are looking for sexy chats, exchanging nudes, and jerking off for each other on Skype, Zoom, and FaceTime.

 Many have returned home to spend time in quarantine with family.
-For Steven, 27, the apps are a temporary refuge where he can express his sexual identity as he is “no longer able to express it as openly,” in his rural hometown in Mississippi.
+For Steven, 27, the apps are a temporary refuge.
+There he can express his sexual identity as he is “no longer able to express it as openly,” in his rural hometown in Mississippi.

 “I knew coming home from California wouldn’t be easy,” Steven begins, explaining it is the norm to be closeted in his hometown.
 “My mom is uncomfortable with my sexuality.
-We don’t talk about it, and I don’t do anything to engage with her about it because the history is just so negative.
-I lived at home for a stint before grad school and could sneak out to the bars and feel part of the community, but obviously that is a no-no right now.”
+We don’t talk about it, and I don’t do anything to engage with her.
+Because the history is just so negative.
+I lived at home for a stint before grad school and could sneak out to the bars and feel part of the community.
+But obviously that is a no-no right now.”

 “Scruff brought back Hosting a couple of weeks ago, and I can’t tell you how good it felt to play,” he adds.

 To flatten the curve, the rules are simple: we cannot hook up with people outside of our homes.
-By not abiding by the rules, we are actively putting others at risk and further delaying the date that it is safe and ethical to get some dick again.
+By not abiding by the rules, we are actively putting others at risk.
+Further delaying the date that it is safe and ethical to get some dick again.